krzmig/strelloids/README.md

 `[/3]` - consumption: not set - _team 1_; 3 sp - _team 2_

 You can also turn on sum of this times for each list.

+### More
+- You can enable scroll in default view mode, which will scroll page in horizontal without holding `shift` key.

 ## How to install
 ### Normal way